awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-configuring.md

 1. In the **Parameters** section, use the lists to enable or disable different types of inventory collection\.
 See the following samples if you want to create an inventory search for **Files** or the **Windows Registry**\.

 **Files**
-   + On Linux, collect metadata of \.sh files in the `/home/ec2-user` directory, excluding all subdirectories\.
+   + On Linux and macOS, collect metadata of \.sh files in the `/home/ec2-user` directory, excluding all subdirectories\.

      ```
      [{"Path":"/home/ec2-user","Pattern":["*.sh", "*.sh"],"Recursive":false}]